Air Force Leadership

 Commander

-Colonel Todd Randolph is the commander of the 316th Wing and installation commander for Joint Base Andrews-Naval Air Facility Washington, Maryland.
+Colonel Jun S. Oh is the commander of the 316th Wing and installation commander for Joint Base Andrews-Naval Air Facility Washington, Maryland.

 Command Chief

-Chief Master Sergeant James Pope is the acting Command
+Chief Master Sergeant Kevin W. Helms is the Command

 Chief of the 316th Wing at Joint Base Andrews-Naval Air